fkchang/opal-hot-reloader/README.md

 Enjoy!

+## Screencasts

+* Quickie intro to opal-hot-reloader https://youtu.be/NQbzL7fNOks

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.